Techno-coder/osu-macOS-Agent/README.md

 ## Features
 - Automatically move maps and skins added to the Downloads folder
+- Button to update osu! executable
+- Button to open osu! folder

 ## Installation
 1. Download the [latest application release](https://github.com/Techno-coder/osu-macOS-Agent/releases) and extract it